gurrenm3/BTD-Mod-Helper/BloonsTD6 Mod Helper/LATEST.md

 - Fixed ModSettingHotkeys to allow easier overlap with vanilla hotkeys
 - Fixed filtering mods menu empty page
 - Fixes for ModSettingEnums (thanks Baydock!)
+- Added BuffLocsName and BuffIconName properties to ModBuffIcons for clarity when manually applying them